I TRY PRINCE’S 5X HOT CHICKEN AND… DOWN GOES FRAYZHUH! DOWN GOES FRAYZHUH!

 Ripper and Rex

 I’m not complaining, but sometimes I wonder why I turned out to be such an abrasive, prickly, contrarian.
 Believe me, I don’t do it for the reaction.
 Who wants to be hated?
 But I just can’t help myself.
 This all might have something to do with my two greatest influences as a teenager: professional wrestler Ripper Collins and acerbic movie critic Rex Reed.
 King Ripper was an obnoxious bleach blonde heel, doing that Andy Kaufman insult-the-natives bit back in the late ’60s.
-He would badly mispronounce all the Hawaiian towns and street names, which really pissed off the Hawaiian people.
+He would badly mispronounce all the Hawaiian towns and street names, which really pissed off the locals.
 They hated that effeminate insult machine, but he was my favorite.
-Nobody can make me laugh like the queens, which is why I record every episode of Modern Family, but fastforward through all the scenes with the old rich guy and the hot Colombian wife.

 Rex Reed, also gay, was the king of bitchy one-liners.
 My favorites were when he called the Liv Ullman remake of Lost Horizons “Brigadoon with chopsticks“ and criticized Lady Sings the Blues by pointing out that “Billie Holiday didn’t get famous singing like Diana Ross.”
 When I first started writing reviews I tried to come up with lines like that.
 Reed was the first talk show guest who talked shit about big stars and huge Hollywood productions.
 I dug his fearlessness.